What is your Healthcare Disclosure?

 Why do you have a cell phone policy?

-We want our Centre to be a place of calm and relaxation and while we understand the attachment we have to our cell phones, we also understand the distraction they can be to not only others but ourselves.
-So we ask that when you enter our Centre you put you phones on vibrate.
+We want our Centre to be a place of calm and relaxation!
+We understand the attachment we have to our cell phones.
+We also understand the distraction they can be to not only others but ourselves.
+So we ask that when you enter Revitalize, you put you phones on vibrate.
 If you receive a call, simply go outside and return when finished.
-We also ask that when you go into the Salt Room you turn your phones off and put them in the locker.
+We also ask that when you go into the Salt Room you turn your phones off or put them on airplane mode and put them in the locker.
 Please do not put them on vibrate as it will be a distraction to all within earshot if/when they go off.
+If this happens we will be forced to interrupt your session for you to come out to shut it off.

 What about WiFi?